ResursBank/ResursBank.github.io/docs/development/create-part-payment-widget.md

 # Create part payment widget
-Created by Gert, last modified by Daniel on 2020-06-11
 ## Create a widget which displays the suggested part payment price on product pages.

 ### You need to be able to configure the following: